PDLT-University-of-York/test-split-site/docs/ultra/unenrol-user.md

 These methods can be used to unenrol a user that was manually enrolled on the site.

-If a user was automatically [enrolled through a Group user](/ultra/enrol-cohort) (this applies to most students), extra steps are needed to prevent them being re-enrolled again after they are removed.
-Please contact us at [vle-support@york.ac.uk](mailto:vle-support@york.ac.uk) to unenrol these users.
+If a user was automatically [enrolled through a Group user](enrol-cohort.md) (this applies to most students), extra steps are needed to prevent them being re-enrolled again after they are removed.
+[Contact us](mailto:vle-support@york.ac.uk) to unenrol these users.

 ### Remove a user and delete their data